 An investment portfolio is a collection of financial assets such as stocks, bonds and commodities.
 Effectively, anything you plan to buy and sell can be part of it.
-This includes art or coin collections, pension funds or even money sat in bank accounts…
+This includes art or coin collections, pension funds or even money sitting in bank accounts.

 However, it’s more than just a collection of assets.

-When you invest using a portfolio approach, you assess the success of your investments collectively, rather than evaluating each security individually.
+When you invest using a portfolio approach, you assess the success of your investments collectively, rather than evaluating each one individually.